Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Conclusions

 \section{Conclusions}

-In this work, we introduce an \gls{xai}-based framework for the identification of spurious shortcut behavior in \glspl{dnn} from both data and model perspective.
-We utilize concept-based bias representations for the semi-automated computation of sample- and pixel level bias annotations.
-Our work is integrated into the Reveal2Revise framework, providing valuable insights for bias mitigation and re-evaluation.
-We successfully demonstrated the applicability of the framework by identifying and mitigation spurious correlations caused by controlled and real-world data artifacts in four medical datasets across two modalities, using VGG16, ResNet50, and \gls{vit} model architectures.
+In this work, we reviewed the steps of Reveal2Revise, a comprehensive interpretability-based framework for the detection and mitigation of spurious shortcut behavior in \glspl{dnn}, and enhanced the framework with bias annotation capabilities.
+Specifically, we utilized concept-based bias representations for the semi-automated computation of sample- and feature-level bias annotations, providing valuable insights for the bias mitigation and re-evaluation steps.
+We successfully demonstrated the applicability of the extended Reveal2Revise framework by identifying and mitigating spurious correlations caused by controlled and real-world data artifacts in four medical datasets across two modalities, using VGG16, ResNet50, and \gls{vit} model architectures.
 Future work may explore the identification and mitigation of biases in disentangled concept spaces, \eg, leveraging \glspl{sae}.
 Another promising direction is the integration of expected concepts for a more targeted search for unexpected concepts.

 \paragraph{Acknowledgements} We thank Melina Zeeb for assistance with visualizations.
 This work was supported by the Federal Ministry of Education and Research (BMBF) as grant BIFOLD (01IS18025A, 01IS180371I); the German Research Foundation (DFG) as research unit DeSBi (KI-FOR 5363 $-$ project ID: 459422098); the European Union’s Horizon Europe research and innovation programme (EU Horizon Europe) as grant TEMA (101093003); the European Union’s Horizon 2020 research and innovation programme (EU Horizon 2020) as grant iToBoS (965221).